zmargv/meteorologist/README.md

 <img src='http://ask.initialversion.com/uploads/default/76/cf85a534e4842664.png' width="690" height="415">

 It doesn't look very much better, but we're closer to our goal.
 What class of object is in `results`?
-It's no longer a Hash; we can tell both in IRB and from looking at JSONView that it is an Array.
+It's no longer a Hash; we can tell both in Rails Console and from looking at JSONView that it is an Array.
 Let's go one level deeper by getting the first element:

 <img src='http://ask.initialversion.com/uploads/default/77/7a9c1a6fd8971b86.png' width="690" height="415">